cupkica/WordCounter/README.md

 ## Note
-In order to properly start WCF service, application has to be started with ***administration privileges***
+In order to properly start WCF service, application has to be started with ***administration privileges***.

 In order to connect project with a database, the connection string has to be updated.